-Students will be evaluated on evidence of content understanding through skills assignments, discussion board participation, quizzes, and tests.
+Students will be evaluated on evidence of content understanding through skills assignments, a written term paper, quizzes, and tests.
 In addition, excellent scholarly citizenship is considered a skill for all students and will be evaluated at the end of the semester.

 Grading Categories Grading Breakdown SmartBook Readings: Using the online textbook, students will complete SmartBook guided reading modules.
 These are essential to understanding the key elements of American History.
 SmartBook guided reading can be repeated until a student gains mastery of the key concepts.
 All SmartBook assignments will take 45-60 minutes to complete.
-8 assignments @ 25 points each 200 points Skills Assignments: The work of historians includes two main skills: (1) critically reading primary and secondary source materials and (2) analytical writing about such materials and the past.
+15 assignments @ 10 points each 150 points Skills Assignments: The work of historians includes two main skills: (1) critically reading primary and secondary source materials and (2) analytical writing about such materials and the past.
 We will apply these skills to class content throughout the semester.
-4 assignments @ 75 points each 300 points Discussion Boards: Students will participate in weekly class discussions.
-All discussion boards are "post first" so students must develop their own ideas about the topic BEFORE reading and commenting on the responses of others.
-Initial responses should be 400 words (+10%/-10%).
-Each week students must comment, question, or reply to two posts from classmates using a minimum of 150 words (+10%/-10%).
-8 assignments @ 25 points each 200 points Quizzes: Quizzes will be based primarily on assigned reading.
+5 assignments @ 40 points each 200 points Written Term Paper: Students will draft a final paper based on research of primary and secondary source materials.
+The writing process will be addressed in class and students will be given the opportunity to attend writing workshops and assistance in the drafting and revising process.
+The requirements for paper length and content will be distributed in the second week of class.
+The paper consists of several checkpoint grades that combine for a total of 250 points Precis- 100 points Annotated Bibliography 25 points Outline + 1st Draft 25 points Final Paper 100 points Writing Center Visit 25 points Office Hours Visit 25 points Quizzes: Quizzes will be based primarily on assigned reading.
 However, some quizzes may include content from class discussions and additional materials from in-class meetings.
 Quizzes may include multiple-choice and/or short-answer responses.
-One cannot expect to do well on quizzes if one does not read the book or participate in class 8 quizzes @ 50 points each 400 points Grading Summary: A= 1000-900 points B= 899-800 points C= 799-700 points D= 699-600 points F= 599-0 points Total Points Available- 1100 Please note, there is a "bonus" of 100 points available on top of the 1000 maximum for an "A." This is intentional and serves as a built-in method to recover credit for lower grades.
+One cannot expect to do well on quizzes if one does not read the book or attend class.
+8 Quizzes @ 50 points each 400 points Citizenship: Scholarly citizenship is expected of ALL students.
+Examples of scholarly citizenship include: arriving to class each day and on time, remaining awake and in a posture of learning during class, remaining OFF phones, smartwatches, and other digital distractions during class, participating in class discussions, asking relevant questions, and turning in work on time.
+In addition, scheduling appointments for clarification or feedback with the instructor is a great way to excel as a scholar.
+These points are issued on the last day of the semester.
+50 points at the instructor's discretion 50 points Grading Summary: A= 1000-900 points B= 899-800 points C= 799-700 points D= 699-600 points F= 599-0 points Total Points Available- 1100 Please note, there is a "bonus" of 110 points available on top of the 1000 maximum for an "A." This is intentional and serves as a built-in method to recover credit for lower grades.
 Please do not ask for "extra credit" as it is built into the grading categories.